ontio/documentation/docs/pages/doc_en/SDKs/Wallet_File_Specification_en.md

 ## QR Code Specification

-This is QR Code Specification is for both identity and account.
+This QR Code Specification is for both identities and accounts.

 ```
 {